-While newspapers show that in 1865 the students at the University of Sydney were playing football games among themselves, and one match against a football club, they themselves did not formally constitute a club until 1871—the year after the founding of the Wallaroo FC in 1870.
+While newspapers show that in 1865 the students at the University of Sydney were playing football games among themselves, and one match against a football club, they did not formally constitute a club until 1871—the year after the founding of the Wallaroo FC in 1870.

 “A game of football was played on the University grounds on Saturday last, between the Sydney Football Club and members of the University.”